djcopley/ShellOracle/README.md

 # ShellOracle

 ShellOracle is an innovative terminal utility designed for intelligent shell command generation, bringing a new level of efficiency to your command-line interactions.
+ShellOracle currently supports Ollama, LocalAI, and OpenAI!

 ![ShellOracle](https://i.imgur.com/mg1rCzd.gif)